-Whether it was that, or just a slow process on the weekend, my SIM card didn’t actually get activated until noon the next day (I purchased it just before 5pm).
+Whether it was that or just a slow process on the weekend, my SIM card didn’t actually get activated until noon the next day (I purchased it just before 5pm).
 Once activated, you’ll receive a text message stating so.
-Until then, you can’t top off your balance or make any calls, but that wasn’t made very clear by MTN.
+Until then, you can’t top up your balance or make any calls, but that wasn’t made very clear by MTN.

 When I tried entering my credit voucher code a few hours later, it didn’t work, and I received a message stating that my SIM card was locked and asking me to call their call center.
 When I tried doing so, however, the call disconnected automatically.

 Long story short?
 Just wait until you get the activation confirmation message.